itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 We can use `cors` package in the backend for setup that.
 But here we don't need that because we are not building a public api.

 You can find information about cors package [here](https://www.npmjs.com/package/cors).

+## Creating React Components

+We need to create a component that contains the layout of each note.
+We can create a `components` directory inside the `src` directory.

+The `components` directory will contain all the single components like models and pages.
+For now, we can create a `Note.tsx` file to create the notes component.
+The file should be a `.tsx` file here.

+> [!IMPORTANT]
+> We are naming these modules in starting with a capital letter. ex - App.tsx, Note.tsx ...

+React components comes in 2 forms.

+1. As a class (old method)
+2. As a function (new method)

+> [!NOTE]
+> Note that we can created a function App() in `App.tsx` file too.

+We can get templates of many components from the bootstrap library [component section](https://react-bootstrap.netlify.app/docs/components/accordion)

+## Adding CSS Modules